HonourJAH/Comprehensive-Javascript-Course/js-behind-the-scene/README.md

-# JAVASCRIPT BEHINF THE SCENES
+# JAVASCRIPT BEHIND THE SCENES

-## Things covered in this section
+## Things covered under this section

 - An High-Level Overview of JavaScript